-Join us for an introductory workshop on basic concepts and practices of restorative justice and how they can be applied in ministry.
+Join CMN this April for a virtual introductory workshop on restorative justice to learn basic concepts and practices related to the application of restorative justice in ministry.

 Wednesday, April 26, 2023

 12–3 p.m.
 ET (9 a.m.–12 p.m.
 PT)

 This virtual event will take place via Zoom conference.
 It will not be recorded.

 This event is highly participatory.
 Attendees are asked to arrive on time and stay for the entirety of the event.